browserengineering/book/book/http.md

 Entities allow web pages to include these special characters without the browser interpreting them as tags.

-*view-source:* In addition to HTTP and HTTPS, there are other schemes, such as *view-source*; navigating in a real browser to `view-source:browser.engineering/http.html` shows the HTML source of this chapter rather than its rendered output.
-Add support for the view-source scheme.
-Your browser should print the entire HTML file as if it was text. *Hint*: To do so, you can utilize the entities from the previous exercise, and add an extra `transform()` method that adjusts the input to `show()` when in view-source mode, like this:
+*view-source:* In addition to HTTP and HTTPS, there are other meta-schemes, such as *view-source*; navigating in a real browser to `view-source:browser.engineering/http.html` shows the HTML source of this chapter rather than its rendered output. (`view-source` is a meta-scheme and not a scheme, because it contains a full URL, including scheme, within it.
+For example, `view-source:https://browser.engineering/http.html` should work, and encrypt the download.)
+Add support for the view-source meta-scheme.
+Your browser should print the entire HTML file as if it was text. *Hint*: To do so, you can utilize the entities from the previous exercise, and add an extra `transform()` method that adjusts the input to `show()` when in view-source mode, like this: `show(transform(body))`.
-`show(transform(body))`.

 *data:* Yet another scheme is *data*, which allow inlining HTML content into the URL itself.
 Try navigating to